avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component projection 2/3
+## More on Components - Content projection 2/3

 - Ability to have multiple insertion points using the `select` property
 - The select value must be a valid **CSS selector** targeting the HTML fragment to be used